top of page

 When she started work for the Ziegfeld Follies, she was paid $450 a week, far more than her husband and co-writer.
 She challenged producers and ignored unfair contracts.
 She walked out on the Ziegfeld Follies after a fight over her expected attire during a performance, but she returned and demanded more money because of her popularity.
 By 1913, she was earning $2,500 a week.
 That's roughly $60,000 per week in today's money.

 She demanded to be treated like a star, and if the male-led world of theater didn't comply, she went out on her own.
-She ran a one-woman show, starred on Broadway, acted as her own agent and producer.
+She ran a one-woman show and starred on Broadway, acting as her own agent and producer.

 Nora died of cancer at the age of 48, leaving behind her 5th husband and 3 adopted children.
 After her death in 1928, her body remained stored in a receiving tomb for 18 years!
 In 1946 she was finally buried at Woodlawn Cemetery in the Bronx, but was given no headstone, meaning that her name was kept off the registry of the many famous people buried in that cemetery.
 In 2018, 90 years after her death, Nora Bayes finally got her engraved marble headstone.